google/earthenterprise/earth_enterprise/BUILD_RHEL_CentOS.md

 $ openssl version
 OpenSSL 1.0.2k-fips  26 Jan 2017
 ```
-This sould be 1.0.1 and above
+This should be 1.0.1 and above

 Then, check that fips is disabled